Mix3Over/Parallel-Tasks-Scheduling/README.md

-# parallel Task Scheduling using Hill Climbing in C++
+# Parallel Task Scheduling using Hill Climbing in C++

 ## Overview